 That's what Christina Gorsuch, curator of mammals at the Cincinnati Zoo, wrote Jan.
 24, 2017, following the premature birth of a female hippo.
 The survival of this tiny creature, weighing a mere 29 pounds (hippos normally weigh around 55-120 pounds at birth), was definitely not a sure thing.

-Almost a year later, that same hippo weighs more than 650 pounds and is known the world over by just a single name: Fiona.
+Two years later, that same hippo weighs 1,000 pounds and is known the world over by just a single name: Fiona.

 The little hippo that could